-Employers input an employee’s tax code into their payroll software or HMRC system to work out how much tax to deduct from their pay throughout the year.
+To do this, you input an employee’s tax code into your payroll software or HMRC system.
+This will calculate how much tax you need to deduct from their pay throughout the year.

-When an employer takes on a new employee, they normally work out their tax code by using their P45.
-The code will usually be made up of several numbers and a letter, such as 1257L.
-This is the most common tax code and applies to many employees.
+If you are taking on a new employee, you would normally work out their tax code by using the employee’s P45.
+The code will usually be made up of several numbers and a letter, such as 1257L - the most common tax code and one which applies to many employees.

 Updating for the new tax year

-HMRC will notify businesses between January and March about any new tax codes to use for employees in the new tax year.
-This starts on 6 April.
-Payroll records should then be updated as soon as possible.
+HMRC will tell you about any new tax codes to use for employees in the new tax year (starting on 6 April) between January and March.
+Once you have this information, you should update payroll records as soon as possible.

-If an employee’s tax code isn’t changing, HMRC won’t contact a business and they should carry forward the employee’s tax code to the new tax year.
+If an employee’s tax code isn’t changing, HMRC won’t contact you.
+In this case you carry the employee’s existing tax code forward to the new tax year.

 Compulsory PAYE deductions

 So, what Income Tax and National Insurance deductions does a business to make?
-The business provides very clear guidance on this matter and they provide a definitive list which is updated as and when PAYE legislation is amended.
-The list of compulsory deductions is published on Gov.UK’s website.
+The government provides very clear guidance on this matter and provides a definitive list which is updated as and when PAYE legislation is amended.
+The list of compulsory deductions is published on the Gov.UK website.